 Solana does not currently have a clearly defined roadmap.
 The last roadmap they provided reveals that they missed just about every single milestone by a longshot.
 This is not without reason, however.
 Anatoly Yakovenko noted in March this year that just about everything that could have gone wrong with Solana’s development did.
 Solana’s main net is consequently still in beta.

 Despite some development hurdles, Solana has managed to secure some serious partnerships.
-Their collaboration with FTX’s Serum DEX is particularly significant, primarily the team at FTX had reportedly looked at dozens of alternative chains over the course of a year before choosing Solana.
+Their collaboration with FTX’s Serum DEX was particularly significant, primarily the team at FTX had reportedly looked at dozens of alternative chains over the course of a year before choosing Solana.
+Unfortunately, the collapse of FTX has undone much of the growth Solana enjoyed in 2021.

 The second major partnership is with Chainlink, with whom Solana is building a super-fast oracle.
 This oracle will be cheaper to use and will be able to update price data every Solana block (400ms).
 Just recently, Solana secured another major partnership with Tether to bring USDT to Solana’s ecosystem.